Storm Eunice sends crane crashing onto Belgian hospital | Science-Environment

 - Belgium

-Storm Eunice sent a crane crashing onto the roof of a hospital in the Belgian town of Tournai on Friday, as winds of up to 130 km per hour (80 miles per hour) swept in.
-No deaths were reported, but people were injured in the hospital, according to media reports.
+High winds sent a crane crashing onto the roof of a hospital in the Belgian town of Tournai on Friday as Storm Eunice swept in with gusts of up to 130 km per hour (80 miles per hour).

 The football game between the teams of Ghent and Seraing for the country's top league was postponed after the roof of Ghent's stadium was damaged by the strong wind.